erdebee/homey-innova-ac/README.md

 - Thermocomfort 10HP / 12HP (elec)
 - Innova 10HP / 12HP (elec)

-To use this application, download these sourcefiles, install homey SDK and type
+To use this application, download these sourcefiles, install homey SDK and NPM, then:

+First, to download all external libraries run:

+`npm install`

+Then:

 `homey app install`